MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 ---
-title: "CAF: Migrate"
+title: "CAF: Getting started with a cloud migration journey"
+titleSuffix: Microsoft Cloud Adoption Framework for Azure
-description: Introduction to Cloud migration
+description: Getting started with a cloud migration journey
 author: BrianBlanchard
-ms.date: 4/4/2019
+ms.date: 04/04/2019
 ---

-# Cloud migration executive summary
+# Getting started with a cloud migration journey

+Learn about using the Microsoft Cloud Adoption Framework for Azure to begin a cloud migration journey.
+This framework provides comprehensive guidance for transitioning legacy application workloads using innovative cloud-based technologies.

+## Executive summary

-Microsoft has defined a cloud adoption framework, to help customers with a simplified cloud adoption journey.
-The Cloud Adoption Framework is designed to provide comprehensive guidance for transitioning legacy application workloads using modern, innovative, cloud-based technologies.
-This framework contains detailed information to cover an end-to-end cloud adoption journey, which starts with targeted business outcomes, aligning cloud readiness and assessments to clearly defined business objectives.
-Those outcomes are then realized through a defined path for cloud adoption.
-With migration-based adoption, that defined path focuses largely on the completion of a migration from on-premises to the cloud.
-Sometimes this journey includes modernization of workloads to increase returns from the migration effort.
+The Cloud Adoption Framework helps customers undertake a simplified cloud adoption journey.
+This framework contains detailed information covering an end-to-end cloud adoption journey, starting with targeted business outcomes and aligning cloud readiness and assessments with clearly defined business objectives.
+Those outcomes are achieved through a defined path for cloud adoption.
+With migration-based adoption, the defined path focuses largely on completing a migration of on-premises workloads to the cloud.
+Sometimes this journey includes modernization of workloads to increase the return on investment from the migration effort.

-This framework is designed to speak most directly to cloud architects and the Cloud Strategy team who lead cloud adoption efforts.
-However, many of the topics in this framework will be relevant to additional roles across the business and IT.
-It is assumed that cloud architects will serve as facilitators engaging each of the relevant roles.
-This executive summary is designed to prepare those various roles prior to those facilitated conversations.
+This framework is designed primarily for cloud architects and the cloud strategy teams leading cloud adoption efforts.
+However, many topics in this framework are relevant to other roles across the business and IT.
+Cloud architects frequently serve as facilitators to engage each of the relevant roles.
+This executive summary is designed to prepare the various roles prior to facilitating conversations.

 > [!NOTE]
-> This guidance is currently available as a public preview.
+> This guidance is currently a public preview.
 Terminology, approaches, and guidance are being thoroughly tested with customers, partners, and Microsoft teams during this preview.
 As such, the TOC and guidance may change slightly over time.

 ## Motivations and methodology

-The motivation or business outcome driving a cloud migration can heavily influence the best approach to migration.
+The motivation or desired business outcome for a cloud migration often determines the best approach to migration.
 Cloud migrations can align to a number of business outcomes.
-Clear communication of business drivers and the measures of  success is an important first step in cloud migration efforts.
-The following are a few examples of common migration motivations, grouped by the methodology (or type of migration).
+Clear communication of business drivers and measures of  success is an important first step in cloud migration efforts.
+The following are a few examples of common migration motivations, grouped by migration methodology.

 ### Asset migration